iTwin/bis-schemas/Domains/4-Application/Connectors/CivilInfrastructureFramework/CifSurvey.remarks.md

 ---

 # CifSurvey

-iModel Connector schema used by the Civil iModel Connector while publishing datasets from any Civil Infrastructure Framework (CIF)-based application.
-The aspect classes contained within this schema aim to provide a similar user-experience with respect to properties in the source CIF application, as well as make its data available for re-purposing.
+iModel Connector schema used by the Civil iModel Connector while publishing datasets with data created by Survey Tools in Bentley Civil Design applications.

-This schema should not be considered the aligned BIS schema for any particular domain.
+The aspect classes contained within this schema aim to provide a similar user-experience with respect to properties in the source Civil Design application